getfretless/mutant-school-docs/source/includes/_mutants_destroy.md

 Parameter | Description
 --------- | -----------
-ID        | The ID of the mutant to update
+ID        | The ID of the mutant to delete

 ### Errors

 Error Code | Meaning
 ---------- | -------
-400        | Bad Request -- Your request is bad, and you should feel bad.
-404        | Not Found -- The specified mutant could not be found.
+404        | Not Found -- There's no mutant with that ID.
 It may have already been deleted.
 500        | Internal Server Error -- It's probably our fault.